Kalvari-class submarine (2015): Order

+Add-on programme

-On 10 July 2023, plans for the acquisition of three additional submarines was formally proposed to the Ministry of Defence along with the proposal for the procurement of 26 Rafale M aircraft.
-On 13 July 2023, Defence Acquisition Council (DAC), headed by the Defence Minisiter Rajnath Singh, of India granted the Acceptance of Necessity (AoN) for the procurement of both 3 Kalvari-class submarines and 26 Rafale M F4 variant aircraft for the Indian Navy.
-On 11 August 2023, Mazagon Dockyard was officially approached for the project.
+On 10 July 2023, the Indian Navy formally proposed the plans to acquisition of three additional submarines to the Ministry of Defence along with the same for 26 Rafale M aircraft.
+On 13 July, the Defence Acquisition Council (DAC), headed by the Defence Minisiter Rajnath Singh, of India granted the Acceptance of Necessity (AoN) for the add-on submarine and fighter aircraft projects for the Navy.
+On 11 August, Mazagon Dockyard was officially approached for the project.

 In December 2023, MDL submitted a bid to construct the three submarines, equipped with higher measures of indigenously developed technology along with an AIP module for enhanced underwater endurance.
 By June 2024, the price negotiations for the project were at advanced stages.
 Initially, the bid was sent back by the Navy since the cost estimate had exceeded ₹50000 crore.
-The entire upgraded combat management system for the Batch II submarines will be indigenously developed by Bharat Electronics Limited.
+The entire upgraded combat management system for the proposed submarines would be indigenously developed by Bharat Electronics Limited.
 The first submarine shall be delivered after six years of contract signing.

-As of 13 January 2025, the deal worth ₹38000 crore will be cleared by the Cabinet Committee on Security by late January or early February while the same would be concluded during the visit of the Indian Prime Minister Narendra Modi to France on 11 and 12 February.
+As of 13 January 2025, the deal worth ₹38000 crore would be cleared by the Cabinet Committee on Security by early February while the contract could be signed during the visit of the Indian Prime Minister Narendra Modi to France on 11 and 12 February.
+As per a report on 9 February, the final cost of the project was around ₹36000 crore post cost negotiations, excluding the cost of the air-independent propulsion systems.
+The project was being pursued under the Buy (Indian) category of Defence Acquisition Procedure (DAP) 2020.

-On 9 February 2025, it was reported that the high costs for the three P-75 (add-ons) submarines were because of their relatively larger size, similar to of the Brazilian Navy, and a higher indigenous content of 60% which is twice of that for the initial batch of submarines under the Buy (Indian) category of DAP 2020.
-Also, the cost negotiations had been completed at a final cost of around ₹36000 crore and does not include the cost of air-independent propulsion system.
-As compared to the original P-75 counterparts, the submarines will have double the mission endurance with higher accommodations, increased food and water storage, and expanded sanitary and oil storage facilities as well as double armament storage and is also expected to configure additional weapons.
+The high costs for the three P-75 (add-on) submarines were attributed to their relatively larger size, similar to of the Brazilian Navy, and a higher indigenous content of 60% which is twice of the initial batch of submarines.
+Moreover, the submarines will have double the mission endurance with higher accommodations, increased food and water storage, and expanded sanitary and oil storage facilities as well as double armament storage and is also expected to configure additional weapons.
 Additionally, the diesel generators, with 20% improved efficiency and reduced lower vacuum build-up while snorting, will be sourced from a different firm and the electric motors will be upgraded to operate at lower power consumption and ease maintenance.
 The design also incorporates improved stealth capabilities with reduced infrared signatures.